TeachBooks/mirror_mude_book/book/time_series/acf.md

 The power spectral density (PSD) explains how the power (variance) of the signal is distributed over different frequencies.
 For instance, the PSD of a pure sine wave is flat *except* at its constituent frequency, where it will show a peak.
 Purely random noise has a flat power spectrum, indicating that all frequencies have an identical contribution to the variance of the signal!

-MMMMM From here on the notation needs to be updated.
-An issue may arise with the capitals used for DFT.

 ### PSD vs ACF

 Knowledge on ACF, in time domain, is mathematically equivalent to knowledge on PSD, in the frequency domain, and vice-versa.
 And, from here, you might have a clue of where this is taking us...
 The PSD is the **discrete Fourier transform (DFT)** of the ACF.